-If you visit the park, be sure not to not park anywhere on Santa Susana Pass, which has moderate to frequent traffic and does not allow parking.
+If you visit the park, be sure to avoid parking anywhere on Santa Susana Pass, which has moderate to frequent traffic and does not allow parking.
 Instead, parking is available nearby on Iverson Road.
-You’ll see a large parking lot on on the left on Iverson, which is property of the church and not available for public use.
+You’ll see a large parking lot on the left on Iverson, which is property of the church and not available for public use.
 Parking on the right shoulder of Iverson Road, however, is permissible and available to the public.

 Before we get into what can be seen there today, we’ll first discuss the history of the land.
 Santa Susana Pass began as a transportation trail between the settlements of Los Angeles and Santa Barbara.
 By the 1860s, the trail had been expanded for the use of stage coaches.
 In 1897, a settler by the name of James Williams staked his claim to a section the land, part of which would eventually become Spahn Ranch.
-Silent film actor William S. Hart later bought the land and started using it to stable his horses, as well as using the ranch for movie productions, such as the David O. Selznick production, “Duel in the Sun,” which starred Gregory Peck, in 1946.
+Silent film actor William S. Hart later bought the land and started using it to stable his horses, as well as using the ranch for movie productions.
 In 1948, the land was purchased by George Spahn.
 Spahn looked to continue to utilize the property as a movie and TV location and further developed the buildings, adding prop storefront signs, such as the “Longhorn Saloon” and the “Rock City Cafe.”
 Television series such as “Bonanza,” “The Lone Ranger” and “Zorro” all filmed at the ranch.

 With the steady decline of the western genre, by the late 1960s, productions at the ranch had likewise diminished, with mostly low-budget, exploitation flicks filming there.
 Spahn began using the property primarily for families to take horseback rides around the nearby trails.
 He also staffed a ranch crew and a variety of mechanics for repairing cars (which included future Manson Family member Steve “Clem” Grogan).
 By 1967, the ranch had fallen into a state of disrepair.
 Manson Family member Sandra Good knew some of the mechanics at Spahn Ranch and would occasionally visit the property, eventually bringing Charles Manson with her during one of these visits.
 Manson immediately liked the site, due to it’s isolation, while still remaining adjacent to the greater population of Los Angeles County (the land is much closer to the freeways than you might expect).